s0h8/Bernoulli-s-apparatus/Round1/README.md

 #### 4. Simulator Interactions:
 <br>

-What Simulator will do ? |	What students will do?	| Purpose of the task :--|:--|:-:
+What Students will do? |	What Simulator will do?	| Purpose of the task :--|:--|:-:
 1. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.
 2. Activity description <br> next line <br> next line | Click on the ‘Activity description <br> next line  '  | Describe the purpose in detail.